-As I said in my training log on Sunday, last week I was sick.
-Before getting sick, I was confident my fitness showed I could hold a 1:25 paced half marathon, if not faster.
-After getting sick on Tuesday, I did n’t know how I would run.
-I didn’t have “taper” sickness, but had a bug that caused me to skipped a couple of days of running including my speed workout.
+As I said in my training log on Sunday, last week, I was sick.
+Before getting sick, I was confident my fitness showed I could hold a 1:25 pace for RnR Philly, if not faster.
+After getting sick on Tuesday, I didn’t know how I would run.
+I didn’t have “taper” sickness but had a bug that caused me to skipped a couple of days of running, including my speed workout.
 It’s not surprising, colds and the flu are going around.
-It caused me to arrive at the starting line feeling sluggish and lethargic versus ready to race.
+It caused me to arrive at RnR Philly starting line feeling sluggish and lethargic versus ready to race.

-By the title you can see I was able to run a 1:25 but I keep questioning how much faster could I have run if I hadn’t been sick?
+By the title, you can see I was able to run a 1:25 at RnR Philly, but I keep questioning how much faster could I have run if I hadn’t been sick?
 Ultimately, there are many more things to worry about than looking hindsight at a race.

-One of my friends and bloggers, Sarah came late on Friday and spent the night.
+One of my friends and bloggers, Sarah, came late on Friday and spent the night.
 I was excited because I haven’t seen her in a year!
-We ended up waking up early and were out the door by 6:15.
-The race started at 7:30 and we had no issues parking, checking bags and using the restrooms.
+We ended up waking up early for RnR Philly and were out the door by 6:15.
+RnR Philly started at 7:30 and we had no issues parking, checking bags and using the restrooms.

-At 7:30 the race was off, and it was truly one of the most humble race starts I’ve ever had.
+At 7:30, RnR Philly was off, and it was truly one of the most humble race starts I’ve ever had.
 During the first mile, dozens of people ran by me.
-It was crowded and next to impossible to pass or be passed.
+The race start was crowded and next to impossible to pass or be passed.
 I ran the first mile in 6:25.

-During the second mile, I felt something on my shoe.
+During the second mile of RnR Philly, I felt something on my shoe.
 I knew the feeling, and my shoe was coming untied.
-Personally it wasn’t worth it to me to run an entire half marathon with an untied shoe.
+Personally, it wasn’t worth it to me to run an entire half marathon with an untied shoe.
 As annoying as it was, I stopped, hopped onto the sidewalk and tied my shoe.
 I stayed completely relaxed because if I panicked or tried to rush, it would have made the situation worse.
 The rest of the mile felt as though I was playing catch up.
 I remembered the people I was around and was trying to catch up to them (6:54).

-The third mile felt as though I settled back into pace.
-We headed back towards the start of the race.
-It was great to see crowds again and to my surprise my watch beeped a 6:18.
+The third mile of RnR Philly felt as though I settled back into pace.
+We headed back towards the start of RnR Philly.
+It was great to see crowds again and to my surprise, my watch beeped a 6:18.

-During the fourth mile, we saw the leaders heading back.
-It was truly incredible to watch so many athletes on their journey to qualify for Olympic Trials.
-I believe 45+ athletes qualified through the half!
-It gave me a lot of motivation, and I forgot about my personal race.
+During the fourth mile of RnR Philly, we saw the leaders heading back.
+It was truly incredible to watch so many athletes on their journey to qualify for the Olympic Trials.
+I believe 45+ athletes qualified through the half at RnR Philly!
+RnR Philly is a fast course if the weather cooperates.
+When RnR Philly is in September, usually the heat and humidity humbles everyone.
+Seeing so many professionals gave me a lot of motivation, and I forgot about my personal race.

-It was during the fifth mile that I finally felt like I was gaining space around me to breath and packs were separating.
+It was during the fifth mile of RnR Philly that I finally felt like I was gaining space around me to breath and packs were separating.
 I found myself running with a pack of a few people.
-The race began to head around the Schuylkill River.
-It’s an 8ish mile loop and I have run there several times, and I knew the last miles would finish with a small incline.
-The fifth mile was flat mile, and my focus was to get to the halfway point (6:34).
+RnR Philly began to head around the Schuylkill River.
+It’s an 8ish mile loop and I have run there several times.
+I knew the last miles would finish with a small incline.
+The fifth mile of RnR Philly was a flat mile, and my focus was to get to the halfway point (6:34).

-The next few minutes brought a lot of reinforcement.
-My 10k was a 40:30.
+The next few minutes of RnR Philly brought a lot of reinforcement.
+My 10k at RnR Philly was a 40:30.
 That’s my fastest 10k in a while.
 I hit the halfway point is 43:00 minutes.
-I felt extremely motivated because I knew I was on track for my fastest half in a year and a half despite still not feeling great.
-I smiled throughout the entire mile and ran a 6:24.
+I felt extremely motivated because I knew I was on track for my fastest half in a year at RnR Philly despite still not feeling great.
+I smiled throughout the entire mile of RnR Philly and ran a 6:24.
 Why the race photographers weren’t there…I don’t know.

-Both mile 8 and 9 were lonely miles.
-During mile 9 we went over the bridge and began heading back towards the start.
-Mile 9 was my slowest actual running mile, and I ran it 6:54.
+Both mile 8 and 9 were lonely miles at RnR Philly.
+During mile 9 of RnR Philly, we went over the bridge and began heading back towards the start.
+Mile 9 of RnR Philly was my slowest actual running mile, and I ran it 6:54.
 It was the same as mile 2, but I stopped to tie my shoe during the second mile.

-I hit the 10-mile point in 1:05.24.
+I hit the 10-mile point of RnR Philly in 1:05.24.
 That is faster than my Broad Street time this past May.
 I’m normally motivated after mile 10 because it means a 5k is left.
 I calculated that if I ran a 20:30 last 5k I would be around 1:26.
 I stayed around the same people I had been running around for the majority of the race.
-I ran mile 10 in 6:34.
+I ran mile 10 of RnR Philly in 6:34.

 Mile 11 is usually the mile in a half marathon that makes or breaks me.
 It’s close enough to the end that you are hurting but not close enough that you have an incredible blast of energy.
-This mile was no different, and as we crossed into mile 11, I could see the towers in Center City where the end was.
-It was so close yet so far.
+This mile during RnR Philly was no different, and as we crossed into mile 11, I could see the towers in Center City Philadelphia where the end was.
+The end of RnR Philly was so close yet so far.
 I managed to stay focused and just power through.

-I hit mile 12, at just over 1:18.
+I hit mile 12 of RnR Philly at just over 1:18.
 I thought I had a shot at going under 1:26 so I blocked everything out and went for it.
 I wasn’t feeling great, and it was a painful mile.
-The 12th mile was spent completely focused on finishing the race.
+The 12th mile was spent completely focused on finishing RnR Philly.
 By the time I knew it, I hit mile 13.

-The last .1 is uphill.
-For a very flat course, it’s hard to fault a .1 uphill finish.
-To give you a perspective my last .1 was 7:00-minute pace and I was powering to the finish.
+The last .1 of RnR Philly is uphill.
+RnR Philly is a very flat course; it’s hard to fault a .1 uphill finish.
+To give you a perspective my last .1 was 7:00-minute pace and I was powering to the finish of RnR Philly.

-I crossed the line in 1:25.45 and 78th female overall as well as 24th in my age group.
+I crossed the finish line of RnR Philly in 1:25.45 and 78th female overall as well as 24th in my age group.

 On the surface, this looks like a great time for me.
 It’s two minute and a half minutes faster than the Runners World Half Marathon.
 My last 5k was faster than many 5k races I’ve done, and it shows a lot of progression.

-However, I do know I ran this race not feeling the best and have a lot more to give.
+However, I do know I ran RnR Philly not feeling the best and have a lot more to give.
 My next half marathon will be the Philadelphia half November 22.
-It’s a harder course, and the weather is unpredictable, but I do have a few more weeks to train.
+The Philadelphia half marathon is a harder course than RnR Philly, and the weather is unpredictable.
+I do have a few more weeks to train.
 My goal is race under 1:25 there.
 Until then, I’ll continue the 5k train.
-This race is bittersweet for me, I’m happy with my progression, but I am looking forward to racing when my body and legs feel good.
+RnR Philly is bittersweet for me, I’m happy with my progression, but I am looking forward to racing when my body and legs feel good.